the

 1999: Convalescing, 135 pounds

-and a few flash
+and a few

-of where I'd
+visual flashes about where I'd

-been and nothing to cement them together until I read my medical
+been with nothing to cement them together.

-records 6 months later.
-Medicinally, per my advance directives
+Medicinally, per my advance directives,

 I was put on an HIV